chrisnatali/dotfiles/README.md

 At this point, `timedatectl` should already be installed and you can set ntp based clock synchronization up via `timedatectl set-ntp true`.

+12. Setup swap space to allow using `systemctl hibernate` (which writes system state to disk and powers off, saving battery on a laptop)

+Search/AI for "setup swap space for systemctl hibernate after install of arch linux".
+Note that the above configuration uses GRUB as the bootloader, so you will need to edit the grub config file (at the time, this is `/etc/default/grub`).
+Also, [this section] of the archwiki on suspend/hibernate was helpful to determine that I didn't need to manually specify the swap device or resume offset for the kernel.

 #### Extra Packages

 There are several packages that are not installed by default and are not managed by the most common package managers (e.g. dropbox-cli, textql).